 ANTR 485 is a two-credit course.
-Students should expect to spend at least 6 hours in the lab per week, with a recommendation of 8-10 hours per week to fulfill the course requirements.
+Students should expect to spend 8-10 hours per week in the lab to fulfill the course requirements.
 Students may prosect during any hours that the lab is open.
-A link for the open lab schedule will be posted on D2L and at the doors to the lab.
+A link for the open lab schedule will be posted on D2L and in the lab.
 Please note there is a rather precarious balance in this course between prosection speed and learning.
 Slow dissection facilitates learning, while some measure of speed permits additional and more varied assignments and an increase in exposure.
-Assignments are given with an estimated length of time required to complete that prosection - the number of weeks necessary to finish correlates to the point value of the assignment.
-Prosection can be a tedious, slow, and frustrating process at times that requires attention to detail and planning.
+Assignments are given with an estimated length of time required to complete that prosection - typically the number of weeks necessary to finish correlates to the point value of the assignment.
+Prosection can be tedious, slow, and frustrating process at times that requires attention to detail and planning.